AMReX-Combustion/PeleLMeX/README.md

 export PELE_PHYSICS_HOME=${PELELMEX_HOME}/Submodules/PelePhysics
 ```

+If you do not set these paths as environment variables, they will be assumed as specified in the `GNUmakefile` for the case you are compiling.
+If compiling in the default location for each case, no modifications are necessary.

-Then, move into one of the available example, such as `HotBubble`:
+Then, move into one of the available examples, such as `HotBubble`:

 ```
 cd PeleLMeX/Exec/RegTest/HotBubble